Erik-Erikson/Prusa-Mk2-Hemera-Upgrade/Readme.md

 After this I noticed that the firmware changes E3D mention are not enough. <br>
 So I also worked on a new firmware based on Prusa's latest firmware version for the Mk2(s) <br>
+Important change : Due to the Hemera's size X length has been changed from 250mm to 225mm. <br>